PORTALE DELLA DIDATTICA

 Knowledge and understanding of the concepts of free-space propagation, scattering from stratified dielectrics, optical fields in anisotropic media and dielectric waveguides.
 Ability to analyze and design basic optical components.
 Knowledge of Electromagnetic Compatibility (EMC) issues related to signal integrity in high-speed electronics.
 Ability to assess cross-talk and signal distortions in the design of multi-signal transfer structures.

-At the end of the course the students are expected to demonstrate the following main points of knowledge: o understanding of the theory, and the experimental evidence in support, which underpin the mathematical models of the main optical devices; o understanding of the main methodologies to analyze the behavior of the most common optical components and systems used in industrial applications of Photonics; and the following skills: o identification of the strengths and weaknesses of commercial devices; o ability to propose different approaches to design new optical components; o ability to present, in both oral and written forms, a clear and well-structured set of relevant considerations on design assumptions and results; o ability to read, understand and comment technical material about optical devices from books, manuals, data-sheets, and any other source; o ability to apply the learned methodologies to other domains of Photonics.
+At the end of the course, students are expected to demonstrate the following key points of knowledge: o Understanding of the theory, along with the experimental evidence supporting it, which underpins the mathematical models of the main optical devices; o Understanding of the primary methodologies used to analyze the behavior of the most common Photonics technologies in the industrial application domain.
+Additionally, students should demonstrate the following skills: o Ability to identify the strengths and weaknesses of commercial devices; o Ability to propose alternative approaches for designing new optical components; o Ability to present, both orally and in writing, a clear and well-structured set of relevant considerations on design assumptions and results; o Ability to read, understand, and critically comment on technical materials about optical devices from books, manuals, datasheets, and other sources.

 • Basic electromagnetic theory • Plane waves • Transmission line theory • General characteristics of guided wave propagation.

-Key notions typically learned in undergraduate courses on physics of waves and on electrical circuit theory, such as: o electromagnetic fields and waves; o solution of simple electric circuits.
-Moreover, the solution of the proposed exercises may require some experience with a computational software such a Matlab, Maple, etc.
+Key notions typically learned in undergraduate courses on physics of waves and on electrical circuit theory, such as: o Electromagnetic fields and waves; o Solution of simple electric circuits.
+Moreover, solving the proposed exercises may require some experience with computational software such as Matlab, Maple, etc.

 Free space optics (geometrical optics, gaussian beams, mirrors and lenses, diffractive optical elements) (1CFU) Analysis and design of stratified dielectric structures (antireflection coatings, periodic structures and Bragg mirrors) (1CFU) Optical resonators, Fabry-Perot and Mach-Zehnder interferometers (1 CFU).
 Crystal optics and interaction with external fields (plane waves in anisotropic media, electrooptic, acoustooptic effects) (1 CFU) Guided wave optics (slab waveguides, optical fibers, mode coupling, directional couplers) (2 CFU) Electromagnetic compatibility for high speed electronics (signal integrity, cross talk in multiconductor transmission lines) (2 CFU)